RevulvaOcelot/Initium-Tracker-Utilizing-Research-Data/README.md

 # Initium-Tracker-Utilizing-Research-Data
 The project formerly known as IPISSED (Improved Packaged Initium Super Sizzling Enhancement Device)

+!!!!!!!!!!!!!!!!
+NOTICE !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+https://github.com/BrokenCodeWriter/Initium-Tracker-Utilizing-Research-Data is now the latest version.
+That version plays well with InitiumPro.
+See its repo for more info.

 New name credited to Liam and I!

 So.
 Here we are again.
 I still suck at programming, but you can bet your ass I made this easier to use and modify.